Sensitive Teeth Solutions

 If you’re concerned about sensitive teeth our dentists can help you.
 We have various solutions that can effectively reduce tooth sensitivity.
-Book an examination on line or contact us.
+Book an examination online or contact us.

 Sensitive teeth are a result of nerve irritation.
-Acidic foods, beverages, drugs, acid reflux, brushing too hard, cavities, cracks or broken teeth teeth, receded gums, plaque, teeth grinding, tooth decay and over-the-counter tooth-whitening products can all erode teeth enamel.
+Acidic foods, beverages, drugs, acid reflux, brushing too hard, cavities, cracks or broken teeth, receded gums, plaque, teeth grinding, tooth decay and over-the-counter tooth-whitening products can all erode teeth enamel.
 When the outer structure of a tooth becomes worn or damaged nerves become exposed and tooth sensitivity occurs.

 We have various solutions that can effectively reduce tooth sensitivity.
 Sensitivity can be a sign of a cavity, infected tooth pulp or eroded enamel.

 Fixing a cavity in a tooth with a dental filling will stop the sensitivity and save your tooth from becoming infected.
-If the sensitivity is sever the tooth pulp may have become infected and will potentially require root canal treatment to stop the infection and save the tooth.
+If the sensitivity is severe the tooth pulp may have become infected and will potentially require root canal treatment to stop the infection and save the tooth.

 Fluoride strengthens tooth enamel which helps prevent tooth decay.
 Fluoride treatments can be applied to the sensitive areas of your teeth to strengthen tooth enamel and reduce pain.

 Desensitising toothpaste contains compounds that help to shield nerve endings from irritants and can sometimes help block pain associated with sensitive teeth.
-The active ingredient that blocks pain signals traveling from a nerve in your tooth to your brain is is potassium nitrate.
+The active ingredient that blocks pain signals traveling from a nerve in your tooth to your brain is potassium nitrate.
 It soothes the nerves inside the tooth pulp and prevents them from sending pain signals to the brain.

 If you’re concerned about teeth sensitivity you can make an appointment with our friendly dentists to assess your teeth.